 Environmental Health & Safety (EH&S) has administrative responsibility for the UCSB Hearing Conservation Program, and will assist departments in meeting their requirements under the program upon request.
 Specific EH&S Services and Resources are listed below:

 - Hearing Conservation Training (Contact Nick Nieberding to schedule training)

 - Recommendations for engineering and administrative noise control measures.

 - Assistance in the selection of proper protective devices and provide instruction on their use.

-- Training and the coordination of audiometric testing for individuals enrolled in the Hearing Conservation Program.
+- Coordination of audiometric testing for individuals enrolled in the Hearing Conservation Program.

 - Cal/OSHA Hearing Conservation Program Standard (CCR, Title 8, Section 5097)